FmTod/.github/freelancers/README.md

 ### Pre-Engagement

-- Project Estimate: Review the project guidelines and provide a time estimate for completion.
+- Project Estimate: You are responsible for setting the project deadline based on your own time estimate for completion, including test and QA phases.
 - Clarifying Questions: Prepare a list of questions about any unclear aspects of the project guidelines.
 - Skill Assessment: Clearly identify areas of expertise and areas where you might struggle.